 Why do we need a specifically First Nations Voice enshrined in our Constitution?

-Enshrining a First Nations voice in the constitution will help to dismantle the systemic disempowerment that is felt by Aboriginal and Torres Strait Islander people.
+Enshrining a First Nations voice in the constitution will help to dismantle the systemic disempowerment that is felt by Aboriginal and Torres Strait Islander peoples.
 It will be a step along the way to see better policies, to unwind the structural injustice and move us towards reconciliation.

 Including a statement in the constitution will also recognise the unique place of Aboriginal and Torres Strait Islander people as the First Peoples of this country and their place in Australia’s history.
 This is a recognition of their unique cultural place, as custodians of these lands from time immemorial, not a racial difference.